10. Competitive Benchmark

 - Seraph’s strongest relative moat is still guardian-specific memory plus intervention scaffolding.

-- Seraph’s biggest gaps are now operator cockpit quality, workflow control ergonomics, native reach, and execution hardening.
+- Seraph’s biggest gaps are now operator cockpit quality, workflow control ergonomics, adapter-first external capability contracts, native reach, and execution hardening.

-- The next product push should therefore combine guardian-state and intervention improvements with an interface and execution program, not just more runtime seam work.
+- The next product push should therefore combine guardian-state and intervention improvements with an interface, adapter, and execution program, not just more runtime seam work; the workflow side should bias toward anticipatory repair, backup branching, and long-horizon endurance proof instead of only denser post-failure controls.